DHTMLX/docs-suite/docs/calendar/how_to_start.md

 </html>
 ~~~

-## Download the package

-[Download just DHTMLX Calendar](https://dhtmlx.com/docs/products/dhtmlxCalendar/download.shtml) to use it standalone

-[Download the whole DHTMLX Suite](https://dhtmlx.com/docs/products/dhtmlxSuite/download.shtml) to use Calendar as a part of the Suite library

 ## Include source files

-1\.
 Unpack the downloaded package into a folder of your project.

-2\.
-Create an HTML file and place full paths to JS and CSS files of the library into the header of the created file.
+After that, create an HTML file and place full paths to JS and CSS files of the library into the header of the created file.

 **If you use DHTMLX Calendar standalone**, you need to include JS/CSS files of DHTMLX Calendar: